Paying for College

 UNT provides a traditional college experience and the quality of a private university at an affordable cost.
 We’ve been named one of America’s 100 Best College Buys® for 22 consecutive years, a ranking based on having a high-achieving freshman class and affordable tuition.

 By the numbers

-About 78 percent of UNT students receive financial aid and scholarships totaling more than $320 million annually.
-This includes more than $36 million in scholarships.
-To receive first consideration, submit the FAFSA (Free Application for Federal Student Aid) before UNT’s March 15 financial aid priority deadline.
+About 75 percent of UNT students receive scholarships and financial aid totaling more than $350 million annually.
+This includes more than $45 million in scholarships.
+To receive first consideration, submit the FAFSA (Free Application for Federal Student Aid) before UNT’s Feb.
+1 financial aid priority deadline.
 The application deadline for scholarships is March 1.

 Types of assistance:

 - UNT General Scholarships – funds awarded based on merit and/or need; no repayment required

 - Engineering Scholarships - funds awarded based on merit and/or need; no repayment required

 - Grants– funds awarded based on need; no repayment required